 How GTID Solves the Problem

 GTID (Global Transaction Identifier) provides a better transactions mapping across nodes, and is supported in MySQL 5.6.
 In Galera Cluster, all nodes will generate different binlog files.
-Binlog events are same and in same order, but binlog file offsets may vary.
+The binlog events are the same and in the same order, but the binlog file names and offsets may vary.
 With GTID, slaves can see a unique transaction coming in from several masters and this could easily being mapped into the slave execution list if it needs to restart or resume replication.

 All necessary information for synchronizing with the master is obtained directly from the replication stream.
-This means that, when you are using GTIDs for replication, you do not need to include MASTER_LOG_FILE or MASTER_LOG_POS options in the CHANGE MASTER TO statement; instead, it is necessary only to enable the MASTER_AUTO_POSITION option.
-More on GTID in the MySQL Documentation page.
+This means that when you are using GTIDs for replication, you do not need to include MASTER_LOG_FILE or MASTER_LOG_POS options in the CHANGE MASTER TO statement.
+Instead it is necessary only to enable the MASTER_AUTO_POSITION option.
+You can find more details about the GTID in the MySQL Documentation page.

 Make sure the Galera nodes (masters) and slave(s) are running on MySQL 5.6 before proceeding with this setup.
 We have a database called sbtest in Galera, which we will replicate to the slave node.